RPL Guide - Bachelor of Nursing (3005105)

 - Informal learning — learning gained through years of paid or voluntary Australian experience, professional standing or performance.

-Recognition of Prior Learning (RPL) can NOT occur for study experience, professional standing or performance gained overseas.
+Recognition of Prior Learning can NOT occur for prior learning gained overseas.

 If you are registered as an Enrolled Nurse (EN) without any restriction on practice, through the Australian Health Practitioner Regulation Agency (AHPRA), and hold one of the following national Health Training Package diploma of nursing qualifications, which is accredited by the Australian Nursing & Midwifery Accreditation Council (ANMAC):